 - The call goes to your business.
 Customers’ calls get routed through a Google forwarding number, which allows you to gather data about the call.
-Note that caller ID still works for calls routed through Google forwarding numbers (except in India), so you can see who’s calling.
+So you can see who’s calling you, caller ID still works for calls routed through Google forwarding numbers (except in India).

-- You can review data about all the calls from your ads and optimize your campaigns based on that information.
+- You can review data about all of the calls from your ads and optimise your campaigns based on that information.

-A travel agent notices that she’s gotten more calls since adding call extensions, and wants to better understand this phone traffic.
+A travel agent notices that she’s received more calls since adding call extensions, and wants to better understand this phone traffic.
 She turns on call reporting.
-Reviewing the data, she sees calls lasting more than two minutes tend to lead to sales, so she chooses to count those calls as conversions.
-Later, she sees that her conversions are coming from callers in the 717 area code, so she decides to target her ads to the corresponding region.
+Reviewing the data, she sees that calls lasting more than two minutes tend to lead to sales, so she chooses to count those calls as conversions.
+Later, she sees that her conversions are coming from callers in the 01234 area code, so she decides to target her ads to the corresponding region.

 About phone numbers

 Whenever possible, Google forwarding numbers will share the same area code or prefix number as your business.
 Otherwise, a local number area code or prefix for your geographic region will be used instead.
 In some cases, a local Google forwarding number may not be available.
-When this happens, your ad will show a toll-free Google forwarding number instead.
-Google forwarding numbers are either toll-free, equivalent to a local number, or a local number.
+When this happens, your ad will display a freephone Google forwarding number instead.
+Google forwarding numbers are either freephone, equivalent to a local number or a local number.

 Call reporting and performance

-Google forwarding numbers may not show with desktop ads if your ad group isn’t getting a minimum number of clicks in a 4-week period.
+Google forwarding numbers may not be displayed with desktop ads if your ad group isn’t getting a minimum number of clicks in a 4-week period.
 Your business phone number will be shown in that case.
-(There’s no minimum requirement for ads on mobile.)
+(There’s no minimum requirement for ads on mobile)